javajuice1337/RustPlusBot/plugin examples/announcements.md

     this.announcementFunc();
 ```

+> [!NOTE]
-> **Note:** After placing the *onConnected* code block in the plugin editor, you will need to press the Play button :arrow_forward: to simulate the event.
+> After placing the *onConnected* code block in the plugin editor, you will need to press the Play button :arrow_forward: to simulate the event.

 #### onDisconnected Event: